imgkkk574/KuaiLive/pages/decriptions.md

 #### 5. Descriptions of the fields in gift.csv

+The file ```gift.csv``` records user interactions in the form of sending gifts.
+Each entry corresponds to a single gifting event and includes the associated user, live room, streamer, timestamp, and the price of the gift.

 | Field Name         | Description                               | Type  | Example |
 | ------------------ | ----------------------------------------- | ----- | ------- |